bytecodealliance/wit-deps/README.md

 # Usage

-Note, `depit` assumes that it has full control over `wit/deps` and so it may delete and modify contents of `wit/deps` at any time!
+Note, `wit-deps` assumes that it has full control over `wit/deps` and so it may delete and modify contents of `wit/deps` at any time!

 ## Interactive

-Use `depit` or `depit lock` to populate `wit/deps` using  `wit/deps.toml` manifest and `wit/deps.lock` (will be created if it does not exist)
+Use `wit-deps` or `wit-deps lock` to populate `wit/deps` using  `wit/deps.toml` manifest and `wit/deps.lock` (will be created if it does not exist)

 ## Rust

-Use `depit::lock!` macro in `build.rs` of your project to automatically lock your `wit/deps`.
+Use `wit-deps::lock!` macro in `build.rs` of your project to automatically lock your `wit/deps`.

 See crate documentation for more advanced use cases

 # Design decisions

-- `depit` is lazy by default and will only fetch/write when it absolutely has to
+- `wit-deps` is lazy by default and will only fetch/write when it absolutely has to
-- `depit` assumes that result of fetching from a URL is deterministic, that is contents returned by GET of a URL `domain.com` must always return exactly the same contents.
+- `wit-deps` assumes that result of fetching from a URL is deterministic, that is contents returned by GET of a URL `domain.com` must always return exactly the same contents.
 Note, that you can use `sha256` or `sha512` fields in your manifest entry to invalidate the cache in this case